la3lma/journal-of-bjorn/README.md

 My process is typically:

   - Find something interesting somewhere.
-Hacker news, mainstream news, SoMe somewhere, something mentioned in passing in conversation, whatever.
+Hacker news, mainstream news, SoMe, something mentioned in passing in conversation, whatever.
   - Formulate, either by typing or dictating, a set of impressions and questions that intrigued me about the interesting thing.
 Then ask one of several AIs (Claude, Chatgpt, Kimi2, Perplexity, Gemini  is a non-exhausting